 |

 List of the Best Impressionist Paintings Here is a selected list of the greatest Impressionist works of art by artists from around the world, chosen by our Editor Neil Collins.
 It includes examples from all the genres, including historical works, portraiture, genre-painting, landscape and still-life.
 For more information, see: Impressionist Portraits and Impressionist Landscape Painting.
 Note: unless otherwise stated, paintings are held by the Musee d'Orsay, the world's greatest source of Impressionist works of art.
-French Impressionist Paintings Eugene
+French Impressionist Paintings Frederic

-Boudin (1824-98) Camille
+Boudin (1824-98) Gustave

 Caillebotte (1848-94) Paul

-Seurat (1859-1891) Edouard
+Seurat (1859-1891) Alfred

 Vuillard (1868-1940) |